nuz-app/nuz/website/docs/guides/MicroFrontendsArchitecture.md

 ## How Micro Frontends works?

-There are many tutorials or examples of how Micro Frontends work, I have listed and updated below for references.
+There are many tutorials or examples of how Micro Frontends work, some articles refer below:

 - [The Strengths and Benefits of Micro Frontends by Bob Myers](https://www.toptal.com/frontend/micro-frontends-strengths-benefits)
 - [Micro Frontends by Cam Jackson](https://martinfowler.com/articles/micro-frontends.html)